apache/activemq-artemis/docs/user-manual/en/examples.md

 -----------------

-The `symmetric-cluster` example demonstrates a symmetric cluster set-up with Apache ActiveMQ.
+The `symmetric-cluster` example demonstrates a symmetric cluster set-up with Apache ActiveMQ Artemis.

-Apache ActiveMQ has extremely flexible clustering which allows you to set-up servers in many different topologies.
+Apache ActiveMQ Artemis has extremely flexible clustering which allows you to set-up servers in many different topologies.
 The most common topology that you'll perhaps be familiar with if you are used to application server clustering is a symmetric cluster.